MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery_deploy_to_azure_automation_requireLicenseAcceptance.md

 Require License Acceptance on Deploy to Azure Automation
 ===========================

-If the module being deployed to Azure Automation requires license acceptance, portal UI will show a disclaimer saying By clicking OK, you are accepting license terms.
+If the module being deployed to Azure Automation requires license acceptance, portal UI will show a disclaimer saying 'This module requires license acceptance.
+By clicking OK, you are accepting license terms.'

 ![Deploy to Azure Automation Requires License Acceptance](Images/DeployToAzureAutomationRequireLicenseAcceptanceDisclaimer.png)